 The COESO project (Collaborative Engagement on Societal Issues) kicked-off on 19/20 January 2021.
-The 3-year participatory research project, funded by the European Commission through a Science with and for Society grant, and supported by the OPERAS research infrastructure, will serve as a meeting point between various European communities: the social sciences and humanities community, the citizen science community, as well as the open scholarly communication community.
+The 3-year participatory research project, funded by the European Commission through a Science with and for Society grant, and supported by the OPERAS research infrastructure.
+It will serve as a meeting point between various European communities: the social sciences and humanities community, the citizen science community, as well as the open scholarly communication community.
 It will thus contribute to overcoming the obstacles that hinder the development of citizen science in the social sciences and humanities and facilitate and support participatory research through a service-first approach.The project will develop a Virtual Ecosystem for Research Activation (VERA), a collaboratory place for knowledge production and sharing, and will collaborate with research funding organizations to enhance financial support to citizen science.
 As a bridging endeavour, COESO will take stock from existing communities such as Hypotheses.org and EU-Citizen.Science.
 It will moreover explore the frontiers of innovation in the social sciences and humanities’ public engagement through mutual learning and transmedia writing.
 Furthermore, to measure the quality of collaboration between researchers and citizens, COESO will design cooperation analytics.

 At the heart of the project are ten citizen science pilots, representing a variety of social sciences and arts disciplines, societal challenges and types of engagement with citizens in different European countries.
 They address specific societal issues: mass tourism, education and gender, resilient societies, fight against crime, societal changes and migrations.
 Five pilots have already been built-in: